Douro Valley Day Trips from Porto: Complete Tour Comparison

 ⏱ 2.5 hours | 🚢 Scenic cruise + Port tasting | No hotel pickup

-Private Douro Valley Tour — Vineyards, Boat & Gourmet Lunch
+Private Douro Valley Tour, Vineyards, Boat & Gourmet Lunch

-★★★★★ 4.9 ⭐ (1,280 reviews)
+★★★★★ 4.9 (1,280 reviews)

 From $275 per person

-The ultimate private Douro experience.
+The definitive private Douro experience.
 A private Rabelo boat cruise on the Douro River, visits to two exclusive quintas with reserve tastings, and a gourmet lunch at a Michelin-recommended restaurant overlooking the valley.
 Includes a dedicated guide and photographer-worthy stops throughout the day.

 ⏱ 10 hours | 🥂 Private boat + 🍽 gourmet lunch | 🚐 Private transport